jdillenberger/wp-mintfit/README.md

 bash ./build.sh
 ```

-You can now upload the installable zip-archive in WordPress admin to install it and then activate it. [[More Info the about WordPress Plugin installation]](https://wordpress.org/support/article/managing-plugins/#manual-upload-via-wordpress-admin)
+You can now upload the installable zip-archive in WordPress admin to install it and then activate it.
+[More Information ](https://wordpress.org/support/article/managing-plugins/#manual-upload-via-wordpress-admin)

 ## Usage